top of page

 We understand how important it is for dementia patients to feel like they can still do certain things for themselves.
 Unfortunately, patients can often forget about hygiene-related tasks or simply find them too difficult to carry out on their own.
 Our caregiving team has years of experience in providing personal care support while also helping patients maintain their sense of independence.

-Transportation to Doctor Appointments
+Transportation to Doctor's Appointments

 Our caregiving team has years of experience in safely driving dementia patients to their destinations.
 Unfortunately, it gets increasingly difficult for dementia patients to drive themselves as time goes on.
 Eventually, these individuals can no longer drive a car safely and need support in getting around.
 The caregiving team at Rose’s Agency Home Care has great expertise in transporting dementia patients and works hard to ensure each of our patients has the best possible transport for their individual needs.